rafael-santiago/kryptos/doc/INTERNALS.md

 All s-boxes, internal constants, sub-keys struct, etc should be defined into the algorithm implementation file.
 If it performs shifts and you want to code it as macros you should create it in this implementation file and after undefine this macro.
-This is a way of keeping the stuff sanitized.
+This is a way of keeping the stuff sanitized and self contained.

 The function ``kryptos_foofish_ld_user_key`` is responsible for reading the user key into the sub-keys initial state.
 The function ``kryptos_foofish_mk_skeys`` is responsible for expanding the user key: